awaregroup/IIALab/labs/Lab02.md

 1. Navigate to Device Templates and click **New**
 ![](./media/lab02/device_template_new.png)

 1. IoT Central can import existing Device Templates from the [Azure IoT Device Catalog](), however we are creating our own device.
-Click **IoT Device**. then the blue **Next: Customize"** button at the bottom of the window.
+Click **IoT Device**. then the blue **Next: Customize** button at the bottom of the window.
 ![](./media/lab02/device_template_select_iot_device.png)

 1. Leave the "Gateway Device" checkbox unchecked, click the **Next: Review** button, then click **Create**